JonasJore/pokemon-rs/README.md

 ## Description

-Rust library for getting Pokémon names
+Rust library for getting Pokémon names and regions in different languages

-PRs for adding support for more translated Pokémon generations welcome

 ## Usage